bundlewrap/bundlewrap/docs/content/guide/migrate_12.md

 ## Deterministic templates

 While not a strict requirement, it is highly recommended to ensure your entire configuration can be created deterministically (i.e. remains exactly the same no matter how often you generate it).
-Otherwise, you won't ne able to take advantage of the new functionality provided by `bw hash`.
+Otherwise, you won't be able to take advantage of the new functionality provided by `bw hash`.

 A common pitfall here is iteration over dictionaries in templates: